mvitez/thnets/README.md

 ### PyTorch

+*WARNING: due to continuous changes in pytorch, this mode does not work anymore.
+While files exported with the previous version can be still imported by thnets, the thexport.py utility does not work anymore with the latest pytorch.
+The ONNX exported cna be used instead.*

 In order to run networks created with PyTorch, they have to be first exported with thexport.py.
 This is an example python code that will create a pymodel.net file that thnets will be able to load: